 - Do I want to be employed or freelance?
 As a PT you can be either, so it’s a personal choice.
 Do you prefer the freedom of being self-employed or the financial security of a guaranteed base salary?

 - What are my salary expectations?
-Our salary guide provides detailed information on what you can expect to earn in different locations and roles.
-But as a rough guide, the average PT in the USA earns $33 per hour.
+The average PT in the USA earns $33 per hour.

 #2 – Get Certified as a Personal Trainer